 Clinical teaching (also known as student teaching) is the culmination of the educational experience at Concordia University Texas for students seeking teacher certification.
 Teacher candidates must have completed all other required coursework for their degree to be eligible for clinical teaching.
-Clinical teaching is a full-semester experience that provides a comprehensive experience of multiple grade levels, subject areas, and/or student populations.
+Clinical teaching is a full-semester experience that provides a comprehensive experience with a highly qualified mentor teacher and the support of a university supervisor.
 Teacher candidates must apply and be accepted (see benchmark four for further details) for clinical teaching (EDU 41200).
+See further details in the Clinical Teaching Handbook.